 The following pruning practices apply to all roses except certain shrub and species roses.
 Special instructions for pruning those roses are included later in this section.

 Use sharp pruners.
-Remove wood that is obviously dead and wood that has no healthy growth coming from it, branches that cross through plant's center and any that rub against larger canes, branches that make the bush appear lopsided, and any old and unproductive canes that strong new ones have replaced during past season.
+Remove wood that is obviously dead and wood that has no healthy growth coming from it, branches that cross through the plant's center and any that rub against larger canes, branches that make the bush appear lopsided, and any old and unproductive canes that strong new ones have replaced during the past season.
 Cut growth back produced during the previous year, making cuts above outward-facing buds (except for very spreading selections: some cuts to inside buds will promote more height without producing many crossing branches).
 As a general rule, remove from one-third to no more than one-half the length of the previous season's growth.
-Ideal result is a V-shaped bush with relatively open center.
+The ideal result is a V-shaped bush with a relatively open center.

 If any suckers (growth produced from rootstock) are present, completely remove them.
 Dig down to where suckers grow from rootstock and pull them off with a downward motion; that removes growth buds that would have produced additional suckers in subsequent years.
-Let the wound air-dry before you replace soil around it.
+Let the wound air-dry before you replace the soil around it.

 Be certain you are removing a sucker rather than a new cane growing from the bud union of the budded selection.
-Usually you can note a distinct difference in foliage size, shape, and color and in size of thorns on sucker growth.
-If in doubt, let the presumed sucker grow until you can establish that it is growth from the rootstock, not the budded rose.
+Usually you can note a distinct difference in foliage size, shape, and color and in the size of thorns on sucker growth.
+If in doubt, let the presumed sucker grow until you can establish that it is growing from the rootstock, not the budded rose.
 A sucker's flowers will be different; a flowerless, climbing cane from a bush rose is almost certainly a sucker.

 Consider cutting flowers as a form of pruning.
 Cut off enough stem to support the flower in the vase, but don't deprive the plant of too much foliage; leave a stem with at least two sets of five-leaflet leaves.
 Prune to an outward-growing bud or to a five-leaflet leaf.

-Grumpy: Even a 'Knock Out' looks woozy after months of Southern heat.
+Another reader, Marilyn, asks: "Is there a way to get my 'Knock Out' roses to look good after this hot summer?
+How and when should I prune them?"
+Even a 'Knock Out' looks woozy after months of Southern heat.
 So put on some leather gloves to protect you from its vicious thorns and then use hand pruners to cut the plants back by about one-third.
 Next, fertilize them according to label directions with Miracle-Gro Water Soluble Rose Plant Food.
 As soon as the weather cools and you get some rain, your 'Knock Out' roses will live up to their name, sending out fresh foliage and blooming for the rest of fall.

 The rose really is undoubtedly the best-loved flower and most widely planted shrub in the South and all other temperate parts of the world.
 Although mostly deciduous, roses can be evergreen in mild climates.
 Centuries of hybridizing have brought us the broadest possible range of forms and colors.
 There are foot-high miniatures, tree-smothering climbers, flowers as tiny as a thumbnail or as large as a salad plate, and all possible variations in between.
-Red, pink, and white, are the traditional colors, but you'll also find flowers in cream, yellow, orange blends, and bicolors, as well as magenta, purple, lavender, and even tan and brown.
+Red, pink, and white, are the traditional colors, but you'll also find flowers in cream, yellow, orange blends, and bi-colors, as well as magenta, purple, lavender, and even tan and brown.

 Despite the delicate appearance of their blooms, roses are often quite resilient plants.
 Growing them is not difficult, provided you choose types suited to your climate, buy healthy plants, locate and plant them properly, and attend to their basic needs–water, nutrients, pest and disease control, and pruning.

 Location.
 Choose a spot in full sun (light afternoon shade in hottest regions).
 In partial sun, it produces fewer flowers.
 An open area with good air circulation helps discourage foliage diseases.
 Don't plant where roots of trees or other shrubs will compete with rose roots.
 Prior to planting, dig a hole as deep as the root ball and at least three times as wide.
 Work in lots of organic matter, such as garden compost, chopped leaves, composted manure, sphagnum peat moss, or ground bark.
 As you're working up the soil, mix in some slow-release rose fertilizer (available at any local nursery or home center) at the rate recommended on the label.
-Remove

 Drainage.
-Be sure the soil is reasonably well drained.
+Be sure the soil is reasonably well-drained.